d12frosted/elpa-mirror/gnu/vertico-readme.txt

   extensions.
 Currently the following extensions come with the Vertico ELPA package:

-  • [vertico-buffer]: `vertico-buffer-mode' to display Vertico in a separate buffer.
+  • [vertico-buffer]: `vertico-buffer-mode' to display Vertico like a regular buffer.
   • [vertico-directory]: Commands for Ido-like directory navigation.
   • [vertico-flat]: `vertico-flat-mode' to enable a flat, horizontal display.